e271828e/Flight.jl/docs/notes/design/framework_spec.md

   (`OutOfClaimEntry`), never a silent write, claimed or not.
 - **Derived** — the **interactive register**'s surface (the GUI, [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract), and
-  `stage!` below) is the unclaimed face set: the complement of the union of all claims, computed rather than staked.
+  `stage!` below) is the unclaimed face set: the complement of the union of all claims, computed rather than staked, and *elected* by a binding that declares [§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s `interactive` marker instead of staking claims.
 Shared among the interactive writers, it is re-derived only when the roster changes — a stopped-sim event — so within any run it is as fixed as a claim set: an interactive write to a claimed face is rejected at staging (`ClaimedFaceEntry`, naming